HristoAleksiev/Java-Core-Acceptance-Test/ImagesToGreyScale/src/imagestogreyscale/README.md

-#Just a approach to a solution of the problem
+#Just an approach to a solution of the problem

 Works with: jpg, png and 24-bit bitmap.
 Uses image-reading classes: